HowDoIGitHelp/CMSC57CoursePack/Lecture Notes/Introduction to Linear Algebra.md

 ![nonquareexpand](https://i.imgur.com/3kUmLrK.png)

-As you can see above, even though the two dimensional vectors now reside in the three dimensional vector space, the span that the basis vectors produce is still 2 dimensional.
-This is because there is no way for the vectors to be transformed with extra dimensionality.
+As you can see above, even though the two dimensional vectors now reside in the three dimensional vector space, **the span that the basis vectors produce is still 2 dimensional**.
+This is because there is no way for the vectors to be transformed with **extra dimensionality**.

-As a general rule, you can think of any $m \times n$ matrix as a transformation that transforms an $n$-dimensional vector into an $m$-dimensional vector.
+As a general rule, you can think of any $m \times n$ matrix as a transformation that transforms an **$n$-dimensional** vector into an **$m$-dimensional vector**.

 #### Scalar products